10 Email Mistakes Professionals Still Make in 2026—and How AI Fixes Them

 Few email mistakes cause more immediate embarrassment than reply-all mishaps.
 You meant to send a candid comment to one person but accidentally broadcast it to the entire team.
 Or you forward an email without noticing it contained confidential information that the new recipient shouldn't see.

 These errors happen constantly despite people knowing the risks.
-A 2024 survey found that 73% of professionals have made a significant recipient error at least once in their career.
-The consequences range from mild embarrassment to serious professional damage.
+A 2025 survey found that 76% of professionals have made a significant recipient error at least once in their career—up from 73% in 2024.
+As email volume increases and people work faster across more platforms, these mistakes have become more common rather than less.
+The consequences range from mild embarrassment to serious professional damage, including lost clients and damaged reputations.

 Common recipient errors that cause problems: